STRINGS – A Selection of Recent Work

 Christopher Engel’s faces, figures and abstracts invite the viewer to enter their subconscious and allow his images to reveal themselves to their conscious mind.
 Continuing to embrace his Jungian philosophy, Engel incorporates archetypal images of the collective unconscious via the use of mythical, mystical and dreamlike images in his figures and faces.
 His abstract paintings trace ancient patterns, allowing the viewer to journey through a door to our primordial beginnings, where alchemy plays a role in the metamorphosis of random shapes into powerful symbols.
 Engel opens a door to the past, reminding us of our present condition and perhaps our future transformation.

 Engel grew up in Manhattan in the 60’s, 70’s and 80’s, in a changing landscape filled with remnants of the past crashing into the future, and the scintillating spirits and energy of many cultures flourishing, growing and changing at the same moment in time.
 Inspired by these patterns, as well as the experience of travels and time spent working and living in Montauk, Sag Harbor, and Nova Scotia, Engel illuminates the past as well as connects to the present moment and future journeys of the heart, mind and soul.

 Engel’s work is part of many art collections throughout New York from NYC to the East End, as well as collections on both the East and West Coast and Europe.
-He has gained great recognition as an artist over the past thirteen years as a resident of Sag Harbor, and Romany Kramoris Gallery has been thrilled to present and represent Engel’s work for the past eight years.
+He has gained great recognition as an artist over the past thirteen years as a resident of Sag Harbor, and Romany Kramoris Gallery has been thrilled to present and represent Engel’s work for the past ten years.